 Who are we?

 ISAB is a select group of undergraduate and graduate international students across the UGA campus, representing a diverse background of disciplines, cultures, and lived experiences.
 The board members meet bi-weekly to discuss the needs and concerns of international students, as well as next steps on how to effectively advise ISL and other UGA departments and administrative units.

-As of fall 2020, ISAB is composed of approximately 15 board members who were recruited at the end of the spring 2020 semester to start serving the current 2020-2021 academic year.
+ISAB is composed of approximately 10 board members who are recruited during the spring semester to start serving the upcoming academic year.
 A chairperson, vice chairperson, and secretary are selected at the end of each spring semester by the current board and begin their term the following fall semester.
 The Director of International Student Life (ISL) serves as the advisor to ensure that ISAB adheres to its mission, guidelines, while providing administrative and financial support.

 What we expect from our members

 At the minimum, ISAB members are required to fulfill two consecutive semesters in an academic year.
 However, members may remain on the board beyond the minimum serving time of two semesters upon completion of a renewal application at the end of each spring semester.
 The ISAB board typically meets bi-weekly, and at least eight times per semester at mutually decided dates and time.
 The department of International Student Life provides a room for ISAB meetings.
 Additional meetings are scheduled upon request and necessity between some or all of the members.

 Attend all bi-weekly board meetings: Members who miss two meetings will be asked to step-down.

 Respond to emails and other mutually agreed messaging channels in a timely manner.